 - Straight Pins

-- Wool Blend Felt — Benzie Design Evergreen, Sage, and Blue Spruce
+- Lia Griffith’s Wool Blend Felt – Evergreen, Eucalyptus, and Spruce (one 12×18″ sheet of each)

 - Fabric Pen – Dritz Disappearing Ink